oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 This page describes the Parity Secret Store integration.

+**Note: When this document was written, there was a component named the Provider, and there was no Aquarius or Ocean.
+Since then, the Provider was renamed to Aquarius, and some of the functionality of the Provider was moved over to Brizo, including the functionality related to secrets and access control.**

 # Motivation

 The current implementation of Ocean Protocol, detailed in the [OEP-10](https://github.com/oceanprotocol/OEPs/tree/master/10) requires Publishers, Consumers, Providers and Smart Contracts